Our Team

-Felipe Witchger, Co-Founder & Executive Director
+Felipe Witchger, Executive Director

 Before founding the Francesco Collaborative, Felipe spent a decade building relationships across the cooperative finance ecosystem—working with cooperative banks, CDFIs, and impact funds focused on shared ownership and community wealth.
-Earlier, he advised Fortune 100 energy companies on climate and sustainability strategy with a Cambridge-based firm (now part of S&P Global) and later founded and operated a facility-management and solar-development business in Washington, DC.
+Felipe holds a BA in economics and energy studies from the University of Notre Dame.

 Felipe’s LinkedIn